Table of Contents

 MHC Recruitment 2025 Application Fee

-The MHC Recruitment 2025 application process requires candidates to pay a non-refundable application fee, which varies based on their category.
-General and OBC category applicants are typically required to pay a higher fee, while SC, ST, and other reserved categories may receive partial or full exemptions as per government guidelines.
-Payment can be made online through debit cards, credit cards, net banking, or other digital payments available on the official application portal.
-The application fee for the MHC Recruitment 2025 is Rs.
-2,500 (Rupees Two Thousand and Five Hundred only) for each post.
+The MHC Recruitment 2025 application fee is Rs.
+2,500 per post.
+General and OBC candidates pay the full amount, while SC, ST, and reserved categories may receive exemptions per government guidelines.
+Payment can be made online via debit/credit cards, net banking, or other digital options.
+The fee is non-refundable.
+Detailed payment instructions are available on the official application portal.

 MHC Recruitment 2025 Eligibility Criteria